wnwagar3/ETL_Python_SQL_Sparkify_Project/README.md

+# This project was part of the Udactiy Data Analyst nanodegree program.

 # Introduction

 - The goal of this project is to create an ETL pipeline for a startup called 'Sparkify' so the analytics team can analyze date on songs and user activity.
 The company would like a data engineer to create a database, specifically using Postgres, with tables designed to optimize queries for various searches.
 Currently, there is no standardized, efficient way to query their data.